Flies are one of the most annoying things about summer and spring, but it’s even more aggravating when you have to deal with flies near your dog.

 If there’s one thing about types of flies on dogs that we wish we could say, it avoids them altogether!

-Though not every type of bug in this category poses problems for humans, most breeds will aggravate your puppy and you with their buzzing sounds and bites.
+Though not every bug in this category poses problems for humans, most breeds will aggravate your puppy and you with their buzzing sounds and bites.
 And once a style has attacked, there’s no telling when they’ll strike again!

-So if you’re worried about types of flies on dogs – make sure to take steps now before something gets out of hand!
+So, if you’re worried about types of flies on dogs – make sure to take steps now before something gets out of hand!

-7. Muscidflies
+7. Muscidfly

 After a few days, the eggs hatch and give way to larvae attracted to odors like sweat and urine.